Attentional-Biased Stochastic Gradient Descent: Related Work

 \section{Related Work}

-In this section, we provide a review on related work for addressing the issue of data imbalance.
-We will focus on four categories of methods.

 {\bf Class-level Weighting}.
 The idea of class-level weighting is to introduce weights to examples at the class level to balance the contributions from different classes.
-This idea is rooted in cost-sensitive classification in machine learning~\cite{ling2008cost}.
-Typically, the class-wise weights are proportional to the inverse of class sizes~\cite{huang2016learning, yin2018feature}. \cite{cui2019class} proposed an improved class-level weighting scheme according to inverse of the ``effective number'' of examples per class.
+This idea is rooted in cost-sensitive classification in machine learning~\citep{zhou2005training,sun2007cost,conf/icml/Scott11,DBLP:conf/nips/ParambathUG14,narasimhan2015optimizing,Elkan:2001:FCL:1642194.1642224,busa2015online,DBLP:conf/aaai/YanYan}.
+Traditional cost-sensitive methods typically tune the class-level weights.
+Recently, a popular approach is to set the class-wise weights to be proportional to the inverse of class sizes~\citep{huang2016learning, yin2018feature}. \cite{cui2019class} proposed an improved class-level weighting scheme according to inverse of the ``effective number'' of examples per class.
 It is also notable that over/under-sampling methods have the same effect of introducing the class-level weighting to the training algorithm.
 We can see that these class-level weighting schemes usually require certain knowledge about the size (distribution) of each class, which makes them not suitable to online learning where the size of each class is not known beforehand.
-These methods also neglect the differences between different examples from the same class (cf. Figure~\ref{fig:1}).
+These methods also neglect the differences between different examples from the same class (cf. Figure~\ref{fig:toy-example}).

-{\bf Crafted Individual Loss Functions}.
-Some crafted individual loss functions have been proposed for tackling data imbalance.
-A popular loss function is known as the focal loss~\cite{lin2017focal}, which is a modification of the standard cross-entropy loss.
-Specifically, it is defined as $ - (1-p_t)^\gamma\log(p_t)$ where $\gamma>0$ is a tuning parameter, $p_t$ is the estimated probability for the ground-truth class.
-The focal loss has been observed to be effective for dense object detection and is also widely used for classification with imbalanced data due to its simplicity~\cite{goyal2018focal}.
-However, the focal loss lacks theoretical foundation.
-To complement this, \cite{cao2019learning} proposed a theoretically-principled label-distribution-aware margin loss, which injects uneven margins into the cross-entropy loss, where the margin for each class is proportional to inverse of each class size to the power of 2/5.
-Our method is loss independent and hence can be combined with these existing crafted individual loss functions.

-{\bf Meta-Learning Methods}.
-Meta-learning methods have been proposed for improving the performance on imbalanced datasets.
+{\bf Individual-weighting by Meta-Learning}.
+The individual-level weights learning methods typically use meta-learning to learn the individual-level weights along with updating the model parameters~\citep{jamal2020rethinking,ren2018learning}.
 The idea is to learn individual-level weights by solving a two-level optimization problem.
 In particular,

 where $\mathcal D$ denotes the training dataset, $\mathcal C$ denotes a balanced validation dataset, $\w$ denotes the model parameter, $\z_i$ denotes a data, $L(\w; \z)$ denotes the loss value of model $\w$ on data $\z$, and $\theta=(\theta_1, \ldots, \theta_{|\mathcal D|})$ denotes the weights on the training examples.~\cite{ren2018learning} directly optimized the individual weights in the framework of meta-learning with a heuristic trick by normalizing the weights of all examples in a training batch so that they sum up to one.~\cite{jamal2020rethinking} considered the problem from the perspective of domain adaptation and decomposed the individual weight into sum of a non-learnable class-level weight and a learnable individual-level weight.
 One issue of these meta-learning methods is that they require three back-propagations at each iteration, which is computationally more expensive than our method that is about the same cost of standard SGD for DL.